 - The position title of the person contacted

 - Results of contact

-- The applicant must accept any suitable job offers you receive.
+- You must accept any suitable job offers you receive.
 Failure to accept a referral to suitable work, properly apply for a suitable job opening, or accepting a suitable offer will result in cancellation of UI benefits

 How to Apply For UI Benefits in Utah?